mailwatch/mailwatch-docs/_posts/upgrading-rc5.md

 - Copy conf.php.example to conf.php and edit the file to suit your configuration.

 - Replace MailWatch.pm, SQLBlackWhiteList.pm and SQLSpamSettings.pm with new version
-  from MailScanner_perl_scripts and set database connection settings in MailWatch-DB.pm if not already done.
+  from MailScanner_perl_scripts and set database connection settings in 00-MailWatch-conf.pm if not already done.

 - Install the files in tools/Cron_jobs following INSTALL doc.